flucoma/flucoma-docs/doc/Standardize.rst

   :arg action: A function to run when processing is complete

-  Un-standardize a data point, using the learned statistics from a previous call to :fluid-obj:`Standardize#fit`
+  Un-standardize a data point, using the learned statistics from a previous call to ``fit``